Back to top

 CSS pseudo classes Description

-:selected Allows to style a selected element, e.g. a part in a PartStack.
+Allows to style a selected element, e.g., a part in a PartStack.

-You can specify tags on widgets in your source code and use these tags in your CSS file to style these widgets.
-You can specify an ID or a class.
-In CSS an ID is supposed to be unique across all of the elements in a page (or window in our case) while a class can be assigned to several elements.
+You can specify an css id or a css class on widgets in your source code and use these as selectors for styling.
+An identifier is supposed to be unique while a class can be assigned to several elements.

-The following example shows how to set the ID and the class for specific SWT widgets.
+The following example demonstrates how to set the identifier and the class on SWT widgets.

 // IStylingEngine is injected